sushanthdn/dna-apps/cluster_workstation/README.md

-# DNANexus Cluster Application Asset
+# DNANexus Cluster Work Station Application

-This asset installs the following
-* Java 8
-* Hadoop 2.8.1
-* Spark 2.2.0
-* Hive 2.3.0
+Cluster work station application lets you run a workstation with cluster_asset attached.
+This will give you access to hadoop, spark and hive installed on the machine.

 Refer this [link](https://wiki.dnanexus.com/Developer-Tutorials/Asset-Build-Process) to understand how to build asset.